jorgeasaurus/PSRedditTUI/README.md

 - URL: `https://www.reddit.com/r/powershell/top?t=month`
 - Becomes: `https://www.reddit.com/r/powershell/top.json?t=month`

+## Limitations

+### API and Data Limitations

+- **Limited Posts per Request**: Reddit's JSON API returns approximately 25 posts per request by default.
+This is a Reddit API limitation, not a module limitation.
+The module displays all posts returned by Reddit in a single request.

+- **Limited Comments**: The `Get-RedditComments` function defaults to fetching 50 top-level comments.
+Deeply nested comment threads may be truncated.

+- **Dependency on Reddit's JSON URL Feature**: This module relies entirely on Reddit's undocumented feature of appending `.json` to URLs to fetch data. **If Reddit removes or changes this feature, the module will break.** This is an unofficial API endpoint not guaranteed by Reddit.

+- **No Authentication**: The module only accesses public subreddit data.
+Private subreddits, user-specific feeds (like your homepage), and authenticated actions (voting, posting, saving) are not supported.

+- **No Pagination**: The module does not currently support loading more posts beyond the initial batch returned by Reddit.
+Future versions may add "load more" functionality.

+- **Rate Limiting**: Reddit may rate-limit requests.
+Excessive queries in a short time may result in temporary blocks.
+The module does not implement retry logic or rate limit handling.

+### Terminal UI Limitations

+- **Terminal.Gui Version Lock**: The module uses Terminal.Gui v1.16.0 (the same version as Microsoft.PowerShell.ConsoleGuiTools) for stability.
+Terminal.Gui v2.x has compatibility issues with PowerShell.

+- **Key Handling**: Uses `Key` property for keyboard input.
+Older Terminal.Gui versions or different terminal emulators may behave differently.

+- **Display Constraints**: Post titles are truncated to fit terminal width.
+Long comments may wrap or be truncated depending on terminal size.

+### Platform Notes

+- Requires PowerShell 7.0+ (PowerShell Core).
+Windows PowerShell 5.1 is not supported.
+- Cross-platform, but Terminal.Gui rendering may vary across different terminal emulators.

 ## Favorites Storage

 Favorites are stored locally in `~/.psreddittui_favorites.json` and persist between sessions.

+### Default Favorites on First Launch

+When you launch PSRedditTUI for the first time, the favorites sidebar is automatically populated with **11 curated subreddits** to get you started:

+#### Tech-Focused Communities
+- `powershell` - PowerShell community and discussions
+- `windows` - Windows OS community
+- `microsoft` - Microsoft products and news
+- `technology` - Tech news and discussions

+#### General Interest
+- `popular` - Trending posts across Reddit
+- `all` - All public posts
+- `news` - Current news
+- `gaming` - Gaming community

+#### Community & Knowledge
+- `lifeprotips` - Life tips and advice (LPT)
+- `todayilearned` - Interesting facts (TIL)
+- `askreddit` - Community Q&A

+**Note:** You can add or remove any of these defaults just like any other favorite.
+The defaults are only created on first launch; your customized favorites will persist for all future sessions.

 ## Exported Functions